christophedc0/Dump/DAPS/gdrives.md

 | ++  | HIGH | Drazzilb drive (MM2K posters aka our holy grail) |
 | +++  | HIGHEST | Custom folder/drive (Personal)(*) |

-* Whenever a drive contains > 50% posters that are being collected from others, their priority should be set to lowest.

-  > A nice example of this is my (Chris DC) drive.
-  >> It contains a few homemade posters, personal favorites as sometimes posters have slight variations or have been remade by others and then it falls into the collection of others.
-  >>
-  >> In the list below, because I know the posters are correctly made, they're above any other drive that is in the lowest priority.
-  >
-  > How is this in reality, in my configuration?
-  >> My (Chris DC) drive is set to the highest priority, since it is my drive and I prefer to see these posters instead of another poster.

 ❗ [DAPS](https://github.com/Drazzilb08/daps) has the following priority ranking set: LOW -> HIGH (ASC)

 ❗❗ Remember, it remains a personal preference when using the recommendations posted below, this only serves as a baseline and is by no means the golden rule.

+### Some more details

+#### Hybrid drive(s)

+Whenever a drive contains > 50% posters that are being collected from others, their priority should be set to lowest

+##### Example

+A nice example of this is my (Chris DC) drive.

+It contains a few homemade posters, personal favorites as sometimes posters have slight variations or have been remade by others and then it falls into the collection of others.

+In the list below, since I know the posters are correctly made, they're above any other drive that is in the lowest priority, but also below any drive that contains > 50% custom made posters by the owner(s).

+######  How is this reflected in reality?

+At this point, this drive is my custom folder/drive and personal for me.

+My (Chris DC) drive is set to the highest priority, since it is my drive and I prefer to see these posters instead of another poster.

+#### When would you change priority for yourself?

+So now you're wondering, why should I follow this baseline?
+What happens if I change the order of these drives?

+##### Example

+You're using this baseline in your configuration, but you have posters like:

+*insert some image*

+You don't like these posters and you figured out that there are other posters available or made for it.
+* These can be found with user poster_search.sh or browsing and downloading them from the internet.
+* If they're on a drive in the list below you can change the priority and rerun everything.

+But if it was that simple.. they might have posters that you personally don't like..

+Here comes the custom folder in place, you just move the posters you want to replace to your custom folder, rerun everything et voila!

+*insert other image*

 ## Drives